American Academy in Rome: 20th century

 In 1904, the Academy moved into Villa Mirafiori, which was soon purchased and renovated.
 They formed an endowment, which raised over a million dollars, designating those having donated over $100,000 as founders.
 Founders included McKim, Harvard College, The Carnegie Foundation, J.P.
 Morgan, J.P.
-Morgan Jr., John D. Rockefeller Jr., The Rockefeller Foundation, William K. Vanderbilt, Henry Walters, and others.
+Morgan Jr., John D. Rockefeller Jr., The Rockefeller Foundation, William K. Vanderbilt, and Henry Walters.
 Ever since, the American Academy has always been primarily privately financed.
 Financing comes from private donations and grants from the National Endowment for the Arts and National Endowment for the Humanities.

-In 1912, the American School of Classical Studies in Rome merged with the Academy, giving the Academy two wings: one that focuses on fine art and one, classical studies.
+In 1912, the American School of Classical Studies in Rome merged with the Academy, giving the Academy two wings: one that focuses on fine art and one on classical studies.
 Women were a part of the School of Classical Studies, but were not permitted participation in the School of Fine Arts until after World War II.
 Since 1914, Joseph Brodsky, Aaron Copland, Nadine Gordimer, Thornton Wilder, Mary McCarthy, Philip Guston, Frank Stella, William Styron, Michael Graves, Robert Venturi, Robert Penn Warren, Oscar Hijuelos and Elizabeth Murray, among others, have come to the Academy for inspiration.
-More recent fellows include artists Firelei Báez, Nari Ward, Rochelle Feinstein, Sanford Biggers, Roberto Lugo and Daniel Joseph Martinez, writers Anthony Doerr, Alexandra Kleeman and Kirstin Valdez Quade, composers Christopher Cerrone, Pamela Z and Andy Akiho, architect Germane Barnes, and filmmaker Garrett Bradley (filmmaker).
+More recent fellows include artists Firelei Báez, Nari Ward, Rochelle Feinstein, Sanford Biggers, Roberto Lugo and Daniel Joseph Martinez, writers Anthony Doerr, Alexandra Kleeman and Kirstin Valdez Quade, composers Christopher Cerrone, Pamela Z and Andy Akiho, architect Germane Barnes, and filmmaker Garrett Bradley.

-In her tenure as president from 1988 and 2013, Adele Chatfield-Taylor, helped restore the Academy's McKim, Mead & White building at a cost of $8.2 million and oversaw a capital campaign in which the institution's endowment grew to $100 million.
+In her tenure as president from 1988 to 2013, Adele Chatfield-Taylor helped restore the Academy's McKim, Mead & White building, at a cost of $8.2 million, and oversaw a capital campaign in which the institution's endowment grew to $100 million.
 She also brought on Alice Waters to create the Rome Sustainable Food Project, which brings chefs from the United States to explore Italian sustainable food traditions and to cook for the Academy guests.

 21st century

 Mark Robbins, a 1997 Fellow, became president and CEO of the Academy in January 2014.
 His tenure has seen the American Academy in Rome become more diverse and globally facing, and he launched new public programming in the United States.
-As of July 1, 2023, Peter N. Miller is serving as President of the American Academy in Rome.
+As of July 1, 2023, Peter N. Miller is the president of the American Academy in Rome.